Search for

 Analog Buran stranded in Bahrain

 The wandering craft might have been forgotten there had it not been for a team of German journalists who stumbled upon the hulk in 2004.
-Their articles on the Analog Buran generated strong interest in the ill-fated Buran program.
+Their articles on the Analog Buran generated significant interest in the ill-fated Buran program.
 A wealthy German businessman even proposed using the OK-GLI as a traveling display at world events, but the proposition proved impractical and was dropped.
-Instead, the Auto & Technik Museum in Sinsheim offered a six-figure amount to purchase the forlorn vehicle from NPO Molniya so that it could be moved to Germany and put on display.
+Instead, the Technik Museum offered a six-figure amount to purchase the forlorn vehicle from NPO Molniya so it could be moved to Germany and put on display.

 Alas, the ongoing legal battles between NPO Molniya and Space Shuttle World Tour have so far blocked the potential deal.
 Although three years and eight court hearings have passed since the dispute first began, no settlement has yet been reached.
 The Bahraini High Civil Court ruled in June 2005 that the case cannot be settled in that nation due to a clause in the contract stating that any dispute between the two parties must be referred to the London Court of International Arbitration.
 The case remained unresolved as of this writing, and the vehicle will remain in Bahrain until the ownership question is finally settled.

-Although the condition of the Analog Buran continues to deteriorate, the Auto & Technik Museum has successfully acquired another piece of the Buran program for display.
+Although the condition of the Analog Buran continues to deteriorate, rumors suggest the Technik Museum has negotiated for another piece of the Buran program for display.
 A third spaceworthy orbiter was under construction when the program stopped and remained in storage at NPO Molniya's Tushino factory.
-The 40% completed orbiter was sold to the Auto & Technik Museum as part of the same deal that included Analog Buran, and the craft has been moved to Germany where it will be exhibited.
+Reports indicate the 40% completed orbiter was sold to the Technik Museum as part of the same deal that included Analog Buran, and the craft will ultimately be moved to Germany where it will be exhibited.

 - answer by Jeff Scott, 14 August 2005